-1. To determine and analyze the V-I characteristics of PN Junction diode and Zener diode.
+1. To determine and analyse the V-I characteristics of PN Junction diode and Zener diode.

-- 2. To realize and analyze full wave rectifier with different filters. - 3.
-To realize and analyze different clipper and clamper circuits.
+- 2. To realize and analyse full wave rectifier with different filters. - 3.
+To realize and analyse different clipper and clamper circuits.

 4. To determine input and output characteristics of transistor amplifiers in CE, CB &CC configurations.